-Consider a career in CJ that deals specifically with juveniles.
+Consider a career in Criminal Justice that deals specifically with juveniles.

 The first unit of this class provides an overview of the major themes of this course.
 What does it mean to be a juvenile and more importantly what does it mean to be a juvenile delinquent?
 A discussion of the extent and nature of juvenile delinquency is provided.

 This unit explores individual, sociological, and developmental theories of why juveniles engage in delinquent and criminal behavior.

 This unit explores what social, community, and environmental variables influence juvenile delinquency.
 Gender, family, peers, schools, and drugs will be examined.

 This unit reviews how juveniles enter, are processed, and released in the juvenile justice system.
 It includes a history of the juvenile justice system, along with a review of how the police, courts, and corrections deal specifically with juveniles.
 It will also look at juvenile delinquency internationally.

 Grades are based on total accumulated points.
 Grades are not based on percentages and, therefore, will not be rounded at the end of the semester.
 Your grade will reflect the points that you have earned.
 The breakdown of points is as follows:

 |PowerPoint Presentation||100 points|